OpenCTI-Platform/docs/docs/administration/csv-mappers.md

 References to other entities should be picked from the list of all the other representations already defined earlier in the mapper.

 You can do the same for all the relationships between entities that might be defined in this particular CSV file structure.

+If your CSV file contains multiple entities in separate rows, you can enable "Entity dynamic mapping".
+Click the toggle button to activate it.
+You must then specify the following:

+- the column that contains the entity-type
+- the operator ("Equal" or "Not equal")
+- the content of the entity-type column

 ![New representation](assets/csv-mappers-rep-1.png)